-The total proposed budget for Administration expenses in FY17 is \$8.6 million, or 6.2% of the total proposed budget.
-The Administration category includes all employee compensation (3.0% of the total budget) as well as overhead-type expenses, such as office, legal, insurance, administrative consulting services, marketing, and travel expenses.
-Rents and leases expense includes the fair market rental lease payments that the Agency pays to the F/ETCA related to its portion of the Pacifica building and related common area maintenance and tenant improvement costs.
+The total proposed budget for Administration expenses is \$17.7 million for FY17, or approximately 8.9% of the total proposed budget.
+The Administration category includes all employee compensation (3.3% of the total budget) as well as overhead-type expenses, such as insurance, legal, office expenses, administrative consulting services, marketing, building services, and travel expenses.
 These costs are budgeted in total but are allocated between the two primary activities of the Agency: Planning, Environmental and Construction and Toll Operations.
 The allocation of costs between the two types of activities is necessary in determining the appropriate funding source as well as for the calculation of debt service coverage per the Indentures.
-The resulting allocation can be seen in the columns for each activity on page 20 of this document.
+The resulting allocation can be seen in the columns for each activity on pages 22-23 of this document.
 The total for each line item is shown in the last column of the same schedule.

-Projected Administration expenses for FY16 total \$6.4 million.
-The increase in the FY17 proposed budget from the FY16 projected actuals is due to a net increase in the number of positions budgeted in FY17 for salaries and benefits and a merit pool (see discussion on page 25), offset by seven positions unfilled for all or part of FY16 due to turnover and recruitment (see discussion on page 22), consulting and legal services not spent in FY16, and revised allocations between the Agencies as discussed on page 3.
+Projected Administration expenses for FY16 total \$13.6 million.
+The increase in the FY17 proposed budget from the FY16 projected actuals is due to a net increase in the number of positions budgeted in FY17 for salaries and benefits and a merit pool (see discussion on page 27), offset by seven positions unfilled for all or part of FY16 due to turnover and recruitment (see discussion on page 24).
+In addition, a portion of the Pacifica building HVAC system upgrades not spent in FY16 are re-budgeted in FY17.
+Other increases include consulting and legal expenses for SR 241 that were not spent in FY16 and have been re-budgeted in FY17 as well as additional strategic planning consulting in FY17.